Our development model is holistic, sustainable and scalable.

 Environmental sustainability is vital to our long-term success, and we deploy best practices that maximize the yield of the farmland while minimizing negative impact.
 Tree planting projects offset Nuru’s carbon footprint and have a large positive impact on the environment.

 Nuru establishes and capitalizes local farmer organizations that reach profitability after a few years and guarantee the financial sustainability of the programs.
 Member farmers own shares and benefit directly from the financial successes of their farmer organization.

 Monitoring & Evaluation

-Our dedicated in-house Monitoring & Evaluation (M&E) team monitors progress toward impact of all of Nuru programs and conducts poverty evaluations using the Multidimensional Poverty Index (MPI).
+Our dedicated in-house Monitoring & Evaluation (M&E) team monitors progress toward impact of all of Nuru programs in partnership with the University of Texas at Austin’s Ray Marshall Center for the Study of Human Resources.
 The NI M&E team trains and equips a counterpart local M&E team to carry on these critical functions after international staff exit.